by Texas Homesteader ~

 Since we always have a blazing fire going on Christmas morning, a few of the smaller gifts that RancherMan & I place in each others stockings are wrapped in plain brown paper and tied with white cotton string.

 Sometimes I’ll cut the paper with the fun scissors that cuts pretty shapes onto the edges.
-They look great and after the gift is opened, both the paper and string can be used for heating fuel in our wood-burning fireplace right then, right there.
+They look great and after the gift is opened, both the paper and string can be used for heating fuel in our wood-burning fireplace right then, right there!